You Might Be Dumb if You Think You're Smart

 In my professional experience, many of the least competent people I’ve worked with have generally been highly confident in their abilities, while some of the most brilliant minds I’ve known tend to be more reserved, less assertive, and more willing to admit knowledge gaps.
 This creates an unfortunate dynamic where the loudest voices often rise to positions of influence, while quieter expertise goes unrecognized.

-This pattern appears consistently across industries and domains.
+I’ve run into this in more than one job, and not just in tech.
 Research supports this observation too–a 2019 study in the Journal of Personality and Social Psychology found that people with greater intellectual humility displayed better judgment and decision-making abilities.

 I recall working with someone who displayed remarkable confidence despite consistent underperformance.
 Their certainty about their brilliance became so problematic that collaboration became impossible–they rejected feedback, dismissed alternative viewpoints, and created a toxic environment.
 As they were in a management position, my options were limited.
 Eventually, I found myself “managed out” of the organization–which, ironically, led to significantly better opportunities elsewhere.

-This experience crystallized an effective heuristic I’ve used over the years: people who possess genuine competence and intelligence typically recognize their limitations and readily admit knowledge gaps.
+That whole mess reinforced something I’ve noticed for years: people who are actually competent usually know where their knowledge runs out, and they’ll say so.
 They say “I don’t know, but I’ll find out” rather than fabricating answers.
 They ask clarifying questions instead of making assumptions.
 They change their minds when presented with new evidence.

 Conversely, those with less developed skills or knowledge often overcompensate with unwarranted confidence, avoiding any admission of uncertainty.
 They may speak authoritatively on subjects they barely understand and resist changing their position even when confronted with contradictory evidence.